-The PhD program director will assign a faculty advisor to assist the student as appropriate with matters pertaining to coursework, degree requirements, selection of the dissertation chair, and completion of annual progress reports on student progress.
-The faculty advisor will be a member of the Architecture PhD Working Group.
-The faculty advisor can serve as either the chair of the examination Committee or as dissertation chair but not both.
-If at any point a student feels another faculty member from the department's PhD faculty would better serve as their faculty advisor, they may make that switch, contingent upon the agreement of that faculty member and the approval of the department head.
-The role of the faculty advisor continues until the formal designation of the dissertation chair once the student has advanced to candidacy.
-At that point, the dissertation chair replaces the faculty advisor.
+The PhD Program Director will assign a Faculty Advisor to assist the student as appropriate with matters pertaining to coursework, degree requirements, selection of the dissertation chair, and completion of annual progress reports on student progress.
+The Faculty Advisor will be a member of the Architecture PhD Working Group.
+The Faculty Advisor can serve as either the chair of the examination Committee or as dissertation chair but not both.
+If at any point a student feels another faculty member from the department's PhD faculty would better serve as their Faculty Advisor, they may make that switch, contingent upon the agreement of that faculty member and the approval of the department head.
+The role of the Faculty Advisor continues until the formal designation of the dissertation chair once the student has advanced to candidacy.
+At that point, the dissertation chair replaces the Faculty Advisor.
 The faculty member best suited to assume the role of dissertation chair depends on the student's proposed dissertation subject area in relation to a faculty member's expertise, time availability, and the potential for a successful student-teacher relationship that will advance the academic and professional goals of the student.
-While in many cases the faculty advisor may continue as the student's dissertation chair, in others it may turn out that the most appropriate person for that role shifts as the student refines their dissertation ideas and gets experience working with individual faculty.
-If a student has concerns about the working relationship with a faculty advisor, s/he should bring this up with the PhD program director, the department head, or another department faculty member.
+While in many cases the Faculty Advisor may continue as the student's dissertation chair, in others it may turn out that the most appropriate person for that role shifts as the student refines their dissertation ideas and gets experience working with individual faculty.
+If a student has concerns about the working relationship with a Faculty Advisor, they should bring this up with the PhD Program Director, the department head, or another department faculty member.